-Transition (Developmental)/Non-Credit Courses
+Developmental/Non-Credit Courses

-Transition courses are developmental in nature and are designed to prepare students for college-level work.
-These courses are defined as "Non-Credit" because they will not satisfy credit hour requirements for any degree, diploma, or certificate program.
+Developmental courses are designed to prepare students for college level work and will not satisfy credit hours for any degree, diploma, or certificate program.
 They will not transfer to a four-year institution, but will transfer to any of the community colleges within the NC Community College System.
-Credit earned for these courses will only satisfy the prerequisites for entry into a curriculum-level course.
+Credit earned for these courses will only satisfy the prerequisites for entry into a curriculum level course.

-Transition or developmental courses start with 00 (i.e. ENG-002 and MAT-003).
-Students may be required to take these courses due to the level of proficiency or the need for review since these courses can provide the necessary refresher for success in a given curriculum.
-The level of proficiency is evaluated by SAT/ACT, college placement test, or high school GPA.
+Non-Credit courses are numbered below 100.
+Students may be required to take one or more developmental courses due to level of proficiency, or they may choose developmental courses if they feel the need for review.
+Students level of proficiency can be evaluated by SAT/ACT, college placement test, or high school GPA.
+Non-credit courses provide the necessary refresher for success in a given curriculum.